-Las Catalinas, Costa Rica
+Las Catalinas, Costa Rica – Travel Guide

-The Las Catalinas Vibe
+The Las Catalinas Costa Rica Vibes

 Las Catalinas is unlike anything else you will find in Costa Rica.
 To give you a little background, the Catalinas property was purchased by a businessman from the United States named Charles Brewer.

-New Urbanism is a an urban planning technique that revolves around creating walkable towns or neighborhoods.
-These towns typically have a town center with all dwellings located within a five minute walk.
-There is a focus on having pedestrian only streets in the town center with cars only allowed on the outskirts.
+These towns typically have a town center with all dwellings located within a five-minute walk.
+There is a focus on having pedestrian-only streets in the town center with cars only allowed on the outskirts.

-In my opinion, the buildings have a Mediteranean style.
+The buildings have a Mediterranean style.

 Nearest International Airport